 Pricing & Plans

-In late 2021, they released the Mevo+ Pro Package.
-This is an optional $1000 upgrade that unlocks access to 11 additional club and ball data parameters (listed in this section) including a complete D-Plane dataset.
+The Mevo+ Pro Package is an optional $1000 upgrade that unlocks access to 11 additional club and ball data parameters (listed in this section) including a complete D-Plane dataset.
+The Face Impact Location add-on for the Pro Package is $499.

 Here are the current prices (subject to change) associated with the software options that are compatible with the Mevo+: